-The language of paper looks like an impenetrable field when looked at for the first time.
+The language of paper looks like an impenetrable field when looked at it for the first time.

 Glossy and matte, coated and uncoated, paper weight, paper stock: It’s a complicated equation and it can leave people venturing into the world of printing documents and promotional pieces wanting to throw in the towel.
 It just seems easier to go for standard office copy paper and be done with it.